 At what stage should nitrogen be applied to potatoes?

-However, it should be noted that too much nitrogen fertilizer can lead to overgrown plants that do not produce well.
+However, it should be noted that too much nitrogen fertiliser can lead to overgrown plants that do not produce well.
 It is advised to test your soil before applying fertilizer in the spring and following the recommendations in the soil test report.

 Nitrogen fertilizer for potatoes is typically applied when they are 4 to 8 inches tall and again a few weeks later (about a month or two after planting).
 It is applied in a band alongside the rows and worked into the existing soil.
 This is referred to as side-dressing your potatoes.
-If the fertilizer is applied over the top of the plants this is known as a top dressing.
+If the fertiliser is applied over the top of the plants this is known as a top dressing.

 However, you can use a liquid fertilizer to apply nitrogen with a hose-end sprayer.
-Liquid fertilizers are generally foliar feeders, which means the plants absorb nutrients through the leaves.
+Liquid fertilisers are generally foliar feeders, which means the plants absorb nutrients through the leaves.
 A foliar feeder can be applied by saturating the plants and letting the excess drip into the soil where the roots will absorb it.
 Liquid nitrogen fertilizer can be applied when you water your potatoes.

 But, beware.
 Not all liquid fertilizers are foliar feeders and may harm the foliage if you get it wet.
 Always check the label carefully to determine if it is safe to wet the foliage when applying liquid fertilizer.